vwkd/goose/README.md

 <!-- todo: find better name for function and argument -->
 You can configure goose by creating a `.js` file that exports a `config` function that takes a `config` object as argument.
 If no config flag is provided, goose looks by default for a `.goose.js` file in the current working directory.

 The following properties can be set on the config object.
-Note, you can read the properties as well to see what the defaults are.
+Note, you can also read the properties at any time and they reflect the currently value.

 - `.source`: source directory path relative to cwd, string, defaults to `src`
 - `.target`: target directory path relative to cwd, string, defaults to `dst`